Information

 • Maharajadhiraja SUBHESHWAR SINGH Bahadur, Maharaja of Darbhanga 1962/2006, born about 1945, Indian Nation proprietor, appointed head of the Shrotriya Brahmins, who are the leaders of Maithili Brahmins; married and had issue, two sons.
 He died .

-• Kumar (name unknown) Singh, presently contesting the succession to the title; married Kumarani Kavita Kumari.
+• Kapileshwar Singh, presently contesting the succession to the title; married Kumarani Kavita Kumari, lives in Delhi.

 Back to top